apache/kyuubi/docs/connector/spark/tidb.rst

 To enable the integration of kyuubi spark sql engine and TiDB through Apache Spark Datasource V2 and Catalog APIs, you need to:

-- Referencing the TiSpark :ref:`dependencies`
+- Referencing the TiSpark :ref:`dependencies<spark-tidb-deps>`
-- Setting the spark extension and catalog :ref:`configurations`
+- Setting the spark extension and catalog :ref:`configurations<spark-tidb-conf>`

-.. _dependencies:
+.. _spark-tidb-deps:

 Dependencies
 ************